dwarvesf/handbook/engineering-ladder.md

 **Influence**

-- Works to become proficient in giving great reviews of their peers work.
+- Works to become proficient in giving great reviews of their peer's work.
 This includes being respectful, thorough, thoughtful, flexible, and not pedantic.

 **Collaboration & communication**

 - Gives timely, helpful feedback to peers and managers
-- Communicates assumptions and gets clarification on tasks up front to minimize the need for rework
+- Communicates assumptions and gets clarification on tasks up-front to minimize the need for rework
 - Solicits feedback from others and is eager to find ways to improve
-- Understands how their work fits in to the larger project and identifies problems with requirements
+- Understands how their work fits into the larger project and identifies problems with requirements

 ### Senior Engineer